-At law, a domestic partnership is a relationship between two adults who are not married to each other but who are a couple (irrespective of gender or whether they live under the same roof) where one or both provided personal or financial commitment and support of a domestic nature for the material benefit of the other.
+A Domestic Partnership is a relationship between two adults who are not married to each other but who are a couple, irrespective of gender or whether they live under the same roof, where one or both provide personal or financial commitment and support of a domestic nature for the material benefit of the other.
 Paid carers are not included.

-To assist in determining whether such a relationship exists,the Relationships Act 2008 has determined that all of the circumstances of the relationship are to be taken into account including:
+To assist in determining whether such a relationship exists The Relationships Act 2008 determines that all of the circumstances of the relationship are to be taken into account including:

 - The duration of the relationship

 - The nature and extent of a common residence